amritha-barani/amritha-barani.github.io/_projects/food-inspections.md

 City of Chicago.
 “Retail Food Establishments - Chicago.”
 Chicago Data Portal. https://data.cityofchicago.org/Community-Economic-Development/Retail-Food-Establishments-Chicago/efs4-hghf

 City of Chicago.
 “Grocery Store Status Map.”
 Chicago Data Portal. https://data.cityofchicago.org/Health-Human-Services/Grocery-Store-Status-Map/rish-pa6g

+Note: The main visualization, contextual visualizations, and extra credit visualization were created by the authors using Python, Pandas, and Altair.
+The code used to create these visualizations is available in the analysis notebook linked at the top of this page.